 Jax was a dog, of course, but not just any dog.
 He belonged to Ray and Brenda Hatton who had just moved in next to Coulter on the lake.
 More to the point, Jax was a very large, very loud and apparently a very excitable mutt that immediately took to chasing the local wildlife.
 The one-year old dog was part Rhodesian ridgeback, part husky and part bottle rocket, kind of like a missile with fur.
 And when the playful pup started chasing every squirrel, raccoon and deer in the area, Coulter hoped his new neighbors kept the dog under control or else he’d never have a chance at an axis from his property.

-But it quickly became apparent that there was no way to contain the dog to the Hatton’s property, as the locals discouraged fences because they might hinder fire fighters during the frequent wild fires near the lake.
+But it quickly became apparent that there was no way to contain the dog to the Hatton’s property, as the locals discouraged fences (they hinder fire fighters during the frequent brush fires near the lake).
 This meant Jax would have free reign of the entire point on which Coulter and the Hatton’s lived.
-At 80 pounds, the dog with a booming bark could be heard up and down the peninsula, and it became routine to hear a commotion outside and find Jax chasing a deer.
-At first glance it probably looked menacing to see this large dog chasing a deer through the woods, that is until you realized that Jax just wanted to play (there’s actually a video in existence of Jax playing with a whitetail doe).
+At 80 pounds, he had a booming bark that could be heard up and down the peninsula, and it became routine to hear a commotion outside and find Jax chasing a deer.
+At first glance it probably looked menacing to see this large dog chasing a deer through the woods, that is until you realized that Jax just wanted to play (there’s actually a video somewhere of Jax playing with a doe).
 Most deer, however, would rather not play with Jax, and that’s usually when the chase began.